rajpoudell/React/README.md

 * its just the term used to describe if and object's state can be changed after it's created or not.

-1. Mutable(objects including arrays and functions): An object is considered mutable if its internal state(values,properties or elements) can be modified after the object is created This means i can change its properties or elements without creating a new object.
+1. Mutable(objects including arrays and functions): An object is considered mutable if its internal state(values,properties or elements) can be modified after the object is created This means i can chffange its properties or elements without creating a new object.
 ```
 let mutableArray = [1, 2, 3];
 mutableArray.push(4); // Modifies the original array by adding an element